Ekaterina-Drako/rsschool-cv2/cv.md

 * kate.19321@gmail.com
 * Kate D.#4770
 ## About myself: ##
-I am 28 years old.
+I am 29 years old.
 I am from Belarus.
 I live in Minsk.
-I work as a leading technologist.
-I want to change the field of activity and learn something new.
-I want to learn Front-End Development in RSSchool!
+I work as a lead engineer.
+I want to change my profession and learn something new.
+I want to learn Front-End.
 ## My strengths: ##
 * Quick learner
 * Diligence